Origins of the Temperley-Lieb algebra: early history: Schur--Weyl duality

+\begin{rmk} Takeuchi \cite{Takeuchi} introduced a two-parameter version $\UU_{q_1,q_2}(\gl_m)$ of the quantized enveloping algebra of $\gl_m$.
+Under suitable hypotheses, Benkart and Witherspoon \cite{BW} extended Jimbo's Schur--Weyl duality to commuting actions of $\UU_{q_1,q_2}(\gl_m)$ and $\HH_n(q_1,q_2)$ on tensor space, where here $\HH_n(q_1,q_2)$ is the two-parameter version on the Iwahori--Hecke algebra defined in Remark~\ref{r:HH2}. \end{rmk}

 By excluding roots of unity, Theorem~\ref{t:SWD} does not apply to the important case $\delta=0$, which corresponds to $v = \pm \sqrt{-1}$ in $\Bbbk$.
-However, Jimbo's version of Schur--Weyl duality was generalized to include the case of $v\in \Bbbk$ being non-transcendental (including the case where $v$ is a root of unity) in \cites{Martin:92,DPS:98}.
-Thus, the first part of Theorem~\ref{t:SWD} is known to hold more generally.
-For the sake of completeness, we include a brief sketch of a proof of this general version of Schur--Weyl duality.
-For this we need to work with the divided power form (introduced by Lusztig) of the quantized enveloping algebra, which we introduce next.
+However, Jimbo's Schur--Weyl duality was generalized to arbitrary $v \ne 0$ in \cite{DPS:98}; see also \cite{Martin:92}.
+Thus, the first statement in Theorem~\ref{t:SWD} holds more generally.
+For the sake of completeness, we explain how to derive this more general statement from \cites{DPS:98,Haerterich}.
+For this it is necessary to work with Lusztig's divided power form of the quantized enveloping algebras, which we now define, following \cite{Jantzen}*{Chap.~11}.
+Let $t$ be an indeterminate, $\ZZ = \Z[t,t^{-1}]$ the ring of integral Laurent polynomials.
+The field of fractions of $\ZZ$ is $\Q(t)$.
+Let $\UU_{\Q(t)}(\gl_2)$ be the algebra over $\Q(t)$ defined by the generators and relations \eqref{e:UU-gl} but with $v$ replaced by $t$.
+Then $\UU_{\Q(t)}(\fsl_2)$ is the $\Q(t)$-subalgebra generated by $E$, $F$ and $K$.
+Let $\UU_\ZZ(\gl_2)$ (resp., $\UU_\ZZ(\fsl_2)$) be the $\ZZ$-subalgebra of $\UU_{\Q(t)}(\gl_2)$ generated by the quantum divided powers